Amorphic complexity of group actions with applications to quasicrystals: Introduction

 \subsubsection{Acknowledgments}

 This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement No 750865.
-Furthermore, it received support by the DFG Emmy-Noether grant Ja 1721/2-1, DFG Heisenberg grant Oe 538/6-1 and DFG Research Fellowship grant GR 4899/1-1.
+The research leading to these results has received funding from the Norwegian Financial Mechanism 2014-2021 via the POLS grant no. 2020/37/K/ST1/02770.
+Furthermore, it received support by the DFG Emmy-Noether grant Ja 1721/2-1 and DFG Heisenberg grant Oe 538/6-1.
 DK was supported by the National Science Centre, Poland, grant no. 2018/29/B/ST1/01340.
 GF, MG and DK would like to thank the Mathematisches Forschungsinstitut Oberwolfach for its enormous hospitality during a Research in Pairs stay (R1721) at the MFO in October 2017 where many ideas of this work were developed.
-This work was finished during a visit of GF and MG to the Jagiellonian University in Kraków in September 2020, which was also supported by the National Science Centre, Poland, grant no. 2018/29/B/ST1/01340.
+This work was finished during a visit of GF and MG to the Jagiellonian University in Kraków in September 2020, which was also supported by the National Science Centre, Poland, grant no.\ 2018/29/B/ST1/01340.